-Don’t get me wrong—contouring is still in high demand, but the heavily shaded looks popular in 2014 are moving in a much more natural direction of late.
-The “new” contour trend, or should I say nontour trend, while similar to the old makeup phenomenon, still creates facial definition, but in a much subtler way.
+Don’t get me wrong—contouring is still in high demand, but the heavily shaded looks popular in 2014 are moving in a much more natural direction as of late.
+The “new” contour trend, or should I say nontour trend, while similar to the old makeup phenomenon, still creates facial definition, but in a much more subtle way.
 So how do we go about shading our faces to play up our natural features instead of covering them up?
-Blend, blend, blend… and then blend some more—and if that doesn’t work, find the perfect contour kit for your skin type and tone.
+Blend, blend, blend… and then blend some more—and if that doesn’t work, find the best contour kit for your skin type and tone.

 What’s not to love about Kat Von D’s contour kit?
 Not only do the colored powders “cater to all skin tones,” Lumaban says, but the six blendable shades also “make it easy to create [both] light and shadows on the face.”